 Yes but the Program Regulations require participants to inform InterExchange by registering details of their new employment with SEVIS within 10 days of the change of employment.
 InterExchange will then 'Vett' the position and you can begin work when it is approved.

 Yes.
 You can have as many jobs as you like.
-Each position must be vetted by InterExchange before you begin work.
+Each position must be vetted and approved by InterExchange before you begin work.

-There are areas which been deemed unsuitable by the US Department of State.
+There are areas which been deemed unsuitable by the US Department of State to get a job.
 The list is